plone/guillotina/docs/source/about.rst

   - Required to support asyncio
   - Provide tighter fit for framework
   - Make installations less painful and error-prone
-  - Groking framework is easier when one package to import from
+  - Groking framework is easier when there is one package to import from

 Forks:
-  - parts of zodb data model: we're on a relational storage model now
+  - parts of the ZODB data model: we're on a relational storage model now
   - plone.behavior
   - zope.security
   - zope.schema